AER-Lab/SegTracker/README.md

 # SegTracker (alpha Version)
-An open source tool for segmentation and tracking of a custom object
+An open source software for segmentation and tracking of animals